 Clinicians are asked to be vigilant for presentations of Murray Valley Encephalitis (MVE) and Kunjin virus (Kunjin) following new seroconversions to MVE and Kunjin in the sentinel chicken flocks at Wyndham, Halls Creek and Kununurra.
-In the previous alert dated 29 April 2020 we reported MVE detections in Broome and Fitzroy Crossing, and seroconversions to both MVE and Kunjin in the Kununurra and Wyndham sentinel chicken flocks.
-The sentinel flocks in Derby, Fitzroy Crossing, Kununurra and Halls Creek have previously seroconverted to MVE in the past 2 months.
+The sentinel flocks in Broome, Derby, Fitzroy Crossing, Kununurra, Wyndham and Halls Creek have previously seroconverted to MVE and Kunjin in the past 3 months.
 The sentinel chicken program in Western Australia provides an early warning of increased mosquito borne virus activity.
 Positive serum samples from the chicken flocks indicate that resident mosquitos are carrying the virus and could infect people.
 No human cases of MVE or Kunjin have occurred to date.